-Years ago, I worked with crows, owls, and raptors when I trained to become a volunteer wildlife rehabilitator.
-I love nature, especially anything winged and feathered.
-I also love fast, thundering, vintage cars and getting my hands dirty turning a wrench.
-These passions might seem to have nothing in common, but each evokes a kind of power not achievable by the human body.
-Each represents a means of escape.
+I love nature, especially anything winged, like the crows, owls, and raptors I cared for as a volunteer wildlife rehabilitator.
+I also love fast, thundering, vintage cars and cruising the open road.
+These passions might seem to have nothing in common, but each evokes a kind of power.
+Each also embodies a means of escape.